How to Identify Garden Insects and Leaf-Eating Pests

 - How to Tell: You will see the brightly colored beetles on the plants.

-- What to Do: There are many good botanical solutions for these pests.
+- What to Do: There are many good natural solutions for these pests, including lady bug beetles, lacewings, and certain nematode cultures.

 And finally, a non-insect pest of backyard and commercial gardens: bunny rabbits.
 Rabbits are becoming increasingly common in urban areas, which puts backyard gardens at risk.
 Rabbit damage is pretty obvious—they eat everything, and a lot of it—and you can protect your plants by putting up rabbit fence or caging.